Frequently Asked Questions

 1. Driving license: You need a motorcycle license (A2 or superior)

-3. Washing/refueling: Bikes must be returned washed and fueled (Penalty = 15€ + missing fuel).
+3. Returning: Bikes must be returned washed and fueled (Penalty = 15€ + missing fuel).

 4. Working hours: Bikes can be picked/dropped between 9am and 6pm (Delay fee = 15€/30min).